imroc/req-website/content/en/docs/tutorial/middleware.md

 // Registering Response Middleware client.OnAfterResponse(func(c *req.Client, r *req.Response) error {
+    if resp.Err != nil { // you can skip if error occurs.
+        return nil
+    }

     // You can access Client and current Response object to do something
     // as you need